jwcjs/docs/docs/guide/what-is-jwc.md

 :::

-With the example code and css style, you can create your own web component, like this: _(If you can't see this component, refresh it and try again)_
+With the example code and css style, you can create your own web component, like this:

-<app-element count="0"></app-element>
+<jwc-element count="0"></jwc-element>

 ## Why Web Components?